Stana Katic: Career

 Katic portrayed rock singer and producer Genya Ravan in the 2013 film CBGB.
-On 18 April 2016, ABC announced that Katic was slated to exit Castle ahead of a potential ninth season.
-ABC and ABC Studios did not renew Katic's contract following season eight.
-Castle was canceled on 12 May 2016 after eight seasons.
+In April 2016, ABC and ABC Studios confirmed that they would not be renewing Katic's contract for a ninth season of Castle, which would be a shortened season in a cost cutting effort.
+The series was outright canceled on 12 May 2016.

 Katic played Carolina Baxter in the Lifetime film Sister Cities that premiered on 17 September 2016.
 On 26 September 2016, she appeared in White Rabbit Red Rabbit by Nassim Soleimanpour at New York's Westside Theatre.
-Katic starred as Rachel Rozman in the 2016 film, The Rendezvous, directed by Amin Matalqa and co-starring Raza Jaffrey.
+Katic starred as Rachel Rozman in the 2016 film, The Rendezvous, opposite Raza Jaffrey.
 In 2016, Katic was cast in the horror film Cadaver In January 2017, Katic appeared as Anna in the film Lost in Florence.

 Katic was cast as Emily Byrne in the AXN series Absentia that premiered in 2017.

-In 2019, she played the role of Vera Atkins in A Call to Spy.
-The title being a stylistic variant to a call to arms, the film is inspired by the true stories of three women who worked as spies in World War II.
+In 2019, she played Vera Atkins in A Call to Spy, the film is inspired by the stories of three women who worked as spies in World War II.

 Personal life

 Katic lives in Los Angeles.
-She speaks English, Serbian, French and Italian fluently.
+She is fluent in five languages: English, French, Italian, Serbian, and Slovenian.
+She holds dual citizenship in Canada and the United States.

 She founded The Alternative Travel Project in 2010 which is an initiative to encourage people to Go Car Free for just one day and seek out alternative methods of public transportation to reduce the environmental impact of personal vehicles.

 Katic wrote the lyrics for "Hey Blue Eyes", which she sang for fans at the 51st Zlín Film Festival in 2011.

-She holds dual citizenship in Canada and the United States.

 Katic married her longtime boyfriend, Kris Brkljac, an Australian business efficiency consultant, in a private ceremony in Croatia on 25 April 2015, one day before her 37th birthday.

 On 19 June 2022, a representative of Katic confirmed that Katic and Brkljac welcomed their first child during the winter.